jerickjoe111/launch-school/JS210/course_topics.md

 - If two values are the same type, they are tested with the same criteria as in the strict equality operator.
 - Objects are still compared by reference: if they are not the same object, they are not equal.

-## Assignments and comparison
+## Assignments and comparison (see primitive types, types and conversion)

 In JS, primitives are immutable, and objects are mutable.
-This is obvious for booleans and numbers (the idea of 'mutating' them would make no sense), and all string methods that appear to return a modified string are, in fact, returning a new string value.
+This is obvious for booleans and numbers (the idea of 'mutating' them would make no sense), and all string methods that appear to return the same, modified, string are, in fact, returning a new string value.

-The assignment operator `=` binds a variable identifier, its left operand, to the value at its right (if it is an expression it will be evaluated, and the resulting value will become the value the variable will be bound or assigned to).
-If the right operand is a primitive type, we can talk about the variable 'containing' (this is an oversimplification) or _behave as containing_ the value; but if it is an object (sometimes called a _reference type_), the variable will store a reference to a specific address on memory in which the object is located, thus making the variables act as _pointers_ in JavaScript.
+The assignment operator `=` _binds_ a variable identifier, its left operand, to the value at its right (if it is an expression it will be evaluated, and the resulting value will become the value the variable will be bound or assigned to).
+If the right operand is a primitive type (like a number or a string ), we can talk about the variable 'containing' (this is an oversimplification) or _behave as containing_ the value; but if the value is an object (sometimes called a _reference type_), the variable will store a reference to a specific address on memory in which the object is located, thus making variables act as _pointers_ in JavaScript.
 Assigning a variable to an array or an object simply assigns _the reference_: it does not create a new copy of the object.

 The value of an assignment expression, is the value of the right-side operand.
 As a side effect, the `=` operator assigns the value on the right to the variable or property on the left so that future references to the variables or property evaluate to that value.